CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Figures in the main body of the dissertation are included in the page count, but you can also include more in the Appendices, which are not included in the page count.
 Talk to your supervisor about what's best for your project.

 ### Can I use AI/Large Language Models/Translation software?
-Please make sure you read and understand all the linked information on the [Academic Integrity and Plagiarism page](/academic_integrity) as this has everything you need.  if you're not sure you understand it, talk to your supervisor, and if they can't help, email [Shawn, Andrew and Sarah](/contact).
+Please make sure you read and understand all the linked information on the [Academic Integrity and Plagiarism page](/academic_integrity) as this has everything you need.  if you're not sure you understand it, talk to your supervisor, and if they can't help, email [the Unit Director](/contact).

 ### Can I use AI to define terms/help me understand topics?
 Yes you can, as long as this is cited within the AI usage appendix.
 Note that it is probably better to google, or ask your supervisor as AI still hallucinates a lot.
 You will be questioned about key topics within your viva so you need to know these correctly.